Tooth Decay In Toddlers

 Reasons For Tooth Decay In Toddlers

 The tooth decay is also known as a cavity or dental caries.
 Tooth decay is a bacterial activity.
 The primary teeth are attacked by various bacterias in the mouth and tooth decay occurs.
-There will be a color change to the teeth in toddlers.
+There will be a color change to the teeth while tooth decay in toddlers.

 There are various reasons for tooth decay.
 The major problem is the remaining food particles in the mouth.
 They will give good ambiance to the bacteria to grow.
 The improper dental care is the other reason for tooth decay.
 If you don’t brush your child’s teeth properly, the bacteria can attack the teeth easily.
 Many toddlers don’t like to brush.
 They will just eat the toothpaste since it may have various fruit flavors.
 So the cleaning is not properly done.
 As a toddler, they will start to take milk or water in bottles.
 In the night they will most often drink milk.
 And they may have prolonged sleep too.
 Then baby bottle tooth decay occurs.
 Because the milk or the juice in the bottle creates the best breeding site for the bacteria.
 If your children suck the candy for a long time, then the sweetness will attract more bacteria in the mouth.
 Children are found of sugary foods and if they forget to clean the mouth after eating, the chances of bacterial growth are high.